jose011974/Python-Video-Downloader/yt-dlp/README.md

-# NOTICE:

-Version 1.05 is in the oven.
-It contains a few major updates and will be released at some point this week.
-Then at that point the documentation will be worked on.

 # Important Notes!

 It is imperative that you understand that I am **NOT** responsible for any data loss that **will** occur if you do not take into account the quirks of this script.